Have you ever gotten tired of the same-old stuff and decided to go down the path of starting something new in life?

 We’ve all been there.
 There’s nothing inherently “bad” about wanting change.

-The trick is, how do you balance the two?
-How do you balance the old with the new?
+The trick is, how do you balance the old with the new?
 How do you balance the exciting new ideas of change with the boring old security of what’s currently at least somewhat working?

 This is the question of competing priorities, and I call it the tension between boats and docks.

-Boats and Docks: The Key to Starting Something New
+Boats and Docks: The Keys to Starting Something New

 Examples of docks: